-The Private Health Insurance Code of Conduct (“Code”) is a self-regulatory code to promote informed relationships between Private Health Insurers, consumers, Agents, Brokers and Corporate Brokers.
+The Private Health Insurance Code of Conduct (Code) is a self-regulatory and voluntary code to promote informed relationships between Private Health Insurers, consumers, agents, brokers and corporate brokers.

-Our objective is that the Code will maintain and enhance regulatory compliance and service standards across the private health insurance industry including some aspects of overseas student and overseas visitors health insurance products provided by Private Health Insurers out of their health benefits fund.
-For this purpose the Code is to be a “living Code” which will be progressively reviewed from time to time.
-We welcome the input of consumers into the Code and its operation.
+The Code is progressively reviewed from time to time to reflect industry growth and development.
+We welcome input from consumers into the Code and its operation.
 We may also seek the input of consumers from time to time, including through consulting with the Private Health Insurance Ombudsman (PHIO).

 - work towards improving the standards of practice and service in the private health insurance industry;

 - provide information to consumers in plain language;

 - promote better informed decisions about their private health insurance products and services by:

 - ensuring that policy documentation is full and complete;

 - providing clear explanations of the contents of their policy documentation when asked by a consumer; and